Asian American Resources

 Political Stability and Freedom

-In the late 20th century, South Korean immigrants sought refuge in the U.S. to escape political turmoil caused by the division of Korea after the Korean War.
+In the late 20th century, South Korean immigrants sought refuge in the United States to escape political turmoil caused by the division of Korea after the Korean War.
 The unrest and protests in South Korea drove many to seek stability and freedom in the United States, viewed as a protector of individual rights.

 Family Reunification and Support Networks